Methodology

 This is an aggregate (local authority-level) number collected by the local authority, at both FTE and headcount level.

-The average caseload per FTE children and family social worker is calculated by taking the total number of cases held by each children and family social worker (including agency workers) at 30 September, divided by the number of FTE children and family social workers (including agency workers) in post at 30 September who have one or more cases and an FTE greater than zero [1].
+The average caseload per FTE children and family social worker is calculated by taking the total number of cases held by each children and family social worker (including agency workers) at 30 September, divided by the number of FTE children and family social workers (including agency workers) in post at 30 September who held one or more cases and had an FTE greater than zero.

 The sickness absence rate is calculated as the number of days missed due to sickness absence during the year divided by the number of FTE children and family social workers in post at 30 September multiplied by 253 days (the number of working days in a non-leap year, taking account of bank holidays).
 The rate for a leap year is based on 254 working days.

-The FTE agency worker rate is calculated as the number of FTE agency staff working as children and family social workers at 30 September divided by the sum of the number of FTE agency staff working as children and family social workers at 30 September and the number of children and family FTE social workers at 30 September.
+The agency worker rate is calculated as the number of agency staff working as children and family social workers at 30 September divided by the sum of the number of agency staff working as children and family social workers at 30 September and the number of children and family social workers at 30 September.
+This is calculated for both FTE and headcount.

-The FTE turnover rate is calculated as the number of FTE children and family social worker leavers in the year, divided by the number of FTE social workers in post at the 30 September.
+The turnover rate is calculated as the number of children and family social worker leavers in the year, divided by the number of social workers in post at 30 September.
+This is calculated for both FTE and headcount.

 Refer to the ‘Definitions’ section for more information on the definition of leavers.